ongchinkiat/SDCND-Project2/README.md

 5. traffic-5.jpg ![Test 5](https://github.com/ongchinkiat/SDCND-Project2/raw/master/traffic-5.jpg "Test 5")

-The 5 test images are taken from various sources, and are originally part of a much larger image.
+The 5 test images are taken from various sources, and are originally parts of much larger images.
 They are cropped and resized to 32x32, with the traffic sign taking up more the half the area of the whole image.
 This make them structurally similar to our training images.
 So we'll expect the model to at least identify some of the images correctly.

 #### Performance on New Images